core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 #### Processing on the Client Side ## {#sec-caching-validation-client}

-Similar to what defined in Section 5.6.2 of {{RFC7252}}, the client may have one or more stored responses for a GET or FETCH group request sent to the CoAP group, but cannot use any of them (e.g. because they are not fresh).
+Similar to what is defined in Section 5.6.2 of {{RFC7252}}, the client may have one or more stored responses for a GET or FETCH group request sent to the CoAP group, but cannot use any of them (e.g. because they are not fresh).

 In that case, the client can send a GET or FETCH group request, in order to give the origin servers an opportunity both to select a stored response to be used, and to update its freshness.
 As in {{RFC7252}}, this process is known as "validating" or "revalidating" the stored response.

 When sending such a group request, the endpoint SHOULD include one Multi-ETag Option for each server it wishes to revalidate the corresponding response with.
-As defined in {{sec-caching-validation}}, the Multi-ETag Option can include multiple entity-tag values, each of which applicable to a stored response from the corresponding server for that group request.
+As defined in {{sec-caching-validation}}, the Multi-ETag Option can include multiple entity-tag values, each applicable to a stored response from the corresponding server for that group request.

 Specifically, in the same GET or FETCH group request:

-* The client MUST NOT include both one or more ETag options together with one or more Multi-ETag options.
+* The client MUST NOT include one or more ETag Option(s) together with one or more Multi-ETag Option(s).

-* The client MUST include only one Multi-ETag Option for each server it wishes to get a response revalidation.
+* The client MUST include only one Multi-ETag Option for each server it wishes to get a response revalidation from.

-* The client SHOULD limit the number of Multi-ETag options, hence the humber of servers as intended target of the revalidation process, and SHOULD rather spread revalidation with different sets of servers over different group requests.
+* The client SHOULD limit the number of Multi-ETag Options, hence limiting the number of servers as intended target of the revalidation process, and SHOULD rather spread revalidation with different sets of servers over different group requests.
 Also, the client SHOULD limit the number of entity-tag values specified in each Multi-ETag Option, preferably indicating only one entity-tag value.

   This allows for limiting the overall size of the group request.
 As a guideline, the server addressing information can be 9-24 bytes in size, while each entity-tag value can be 1-8 bytes in size.
 Thus, a single Multi-ETag Option can be up to (24 + 8 * M) bytes in size, where M is the number of entity-tag values it includes.

-A 2.03 (Valid) response indicates that the stored response identified by the entity-tag given in the response's ETag Option can be reused, after updating it as described in Section 5.9.1.3 of {{RFC7252}}.
-In effect, the client can determine if any of the stored representations from that server is current, without needing to transfer them again.
+A 2.03 (Valid) response indicates that the stored response identified by the entity-tag given in the response's ETag Option can be reused, after updating the stored response as described in Section 5.9.1.3 of {{RFC7252}}.
+So the client can determine if any one of the stored representations from that server is current, without need to transfer the current resource representation again.

-Any other Response Code indicates that none of the stored responses from that server and nominated in the Multi-ETag Option of the group request is suitable.
-Instead, the response SHOULD be used to satisfy the request and MAY replace the stored response.
+Any other Response Code indicates that none of the stored responses from that server, identified in the Multi-ETag Option of the group request, are suitable.
+Instead, such response SHOULD be used to satisfy the request and MAY replace the stored response.

 #### Processing on the Server Side ## {#sec-caching-validation-server}

-If a GET or FETCH request includes both one or more ETag options together with one or more Multi-ETag options, then the server MUST ignore all the included ETag and Multi-ETag options.
+If a GET or FETCH request includes both one or more ETag Options together with one or more Multi-ETag Options, then the server MUST ignore all the included ETag and Multi-ETag Options.

-The server MUST ignore any Multi-ETag Option which is malformed, or included in a request that is neither GET nor FETCH, or which specifies addressing information not matching with its own endpoint.
+The server MUST ignore any Multi-ETag Option which is malformed, or included in a request that is neither GET nor FETCH, or which specifies addressing information not matching with its own endpoint address.

 The server considers only its pertaining Multi-ETag Option, i.e. specifying addressing information associated to its own endpoint.
 The server MUST ignore any pertaining Multi-ETag Option that occurs more than once.

 If the pertaining Multi-ETag Option specifies the CBOR simple value Null for the 'srv_port' element of 'tp_info' (see {{sec-caching-validation-tpinfo}}), the server MUST assume the default port number 5683.

 Then, the server can issue a 2.03 (Valid) response in place of a 2.05 (Content) response, if one of the entity-tag values from the pertaining Multi-ETag Option is the entity-tag for the current resource representation, i.e. it is valid.
-The 2.03 (Valid) response echoes this specific entity-tag as value of an ETag Option.
+The 2.03 (Valid) response echoes this specific entity-tag within an ETag Option included in the response.

-The inclusion of an ETag Option in responses works as defined in Section 5.6.10.1 of {{RFC7252}}.
+The inclusion of an ETag Option in a response works as defined in Section 5.6.10.1 of {{RFC7252}}.

 ## Port and URI Path Selection ##
 A server that is a member of a CoAP group listens for CoAP messages on the group's IP multicast address, usually on the CoAP default UDP port 5683, or another non-default UDP port if configured.
 Regardless of the method for selecting the port number, the same port number MUST be used across all CoAP servers that are members of a CoAP group and across all CoAP clients performing the requests to that group.

 The URI Path used in the request is preferably a path that is known to be supported across all group members.
-However there are valid use cases where a request is known to be successful for a subset of the CoAP group, for example only members of a specific application group, while those group members for which the request is unsuccessful (for example because they are outside the application group) either ignore the multicast request or respond with an error status code.
+However there are valid use cases where a request is known to be successful only for a subset of the CoAP group, for example only members of a specific application group, while those group members for which the request is unsuccessful (for example because they are outside the application group) either ignore the multicast request or respond with an error status code.

 One way to create multiple CoAP groups is using different UDP ports with the same IP multicast address, in case the devices' network stack only supports a limited number of multicast address subscriptions.
 However, it must be taken into account that this incurs additional processing overhead on each CoAP server participating in at least one of these groups: messages to groups that are not of interest to the node are only discarded at the higher transport (UDP) layer instead of directly at the network (IP) layer.
+Also, a constrained network may be additionally burdened in this case with multicast traffic that is eventually discarded at the UDP layer by most nodes.

-Port 5684 is reserved for DTLS-secured CoAP and MUST NOT be used for any CoAP group communication.
+Port 5684 is reserved for DTLS-secured unicast CoAP and MUST NOT be used for any CoAP group communication.

 For a CoAP server node that supports resource discovery as defined in Section 2.4 of {{RFC7252}}, the default port 5683 MUST be supported (see Section 7.1 of {{RFC7252}}) for the "All CoAP Nodes" multicast group as detailed in {{sec-transport}}.

 ## Proxy Operation ## {#sec-proxy}

 This section defines how proxies operate in a group communication scenario.
-In particular, {{sec-proxy-forward}} defines operations of forward-proxies, {{sec-proxy-forward}} defines operations of reverse-proxies, and {{sec-proxy-caching}} defines operations of proxies that employ a cache for responses to group requests.
+In particular, {{sec-proxy-forward}} defines operations of forward-proxies, {{sec-proxy-reverse}} defines operations of reverse-proxies, and {{sec-proxy-caching}} defines operations of proxies that employ a cache for responses to group requests.

 ### Forward-Proxies ### {#sec-proxy-forward}

 CoAP enables a client to request a forward-proxy to process a CoAP request on its behalf, as described in Section 5.7.2 and 8.2.2 of {{RFC7252}}.
-For this purpose, the client specifies either the request group URI as a string in the Proxy-URI Option or it uses the Proxy-Scheme Option with the group URI constructed from the usual Uri-* options.
+For this purpose, the client specifies either the request group URI as a string in the Proxy-URI Option or it uses the Proxy-Scheme Option with the group URI constructed from the usual Uri-* Options.
 The forward-proxy then resolves the group URI to a destination CoAP group, multicasts the CoAP request, receives the responses and forwards all the individual (unicast) responses back to the client.

 However, there are certain issues and limitations with this approach: